This post may contain affiliate links. Please read my disclosure and privacy policy.

 Yes, if you’re not a fan of the chia seed texture, add these ingredients to a blender for a silky-smooth pudding instead.
 Keep in mind that when you blend chia pudding, the flavor of the seeds becomes much more noticeable.
 You may need to add more flavoring (both sweetness & spice) to this recipe, along with a little more liquid to help loosen up the texture.
 You can see what the texture of a blended chia pudding looks like with my Chocolate Chia Pudding.

-Pumpkin chia pudding topped with pomegranate seeds and pecans.
+thick pumpkin chia pudding topped with pecans and dried cranberries.

 prep5 mins cook0 mins total5 mins